HodanekHonza/client/README.md

 Add, edit, and delete video information (URL, name, etc.)
 Favorite videos for quick access
 Search and filter saved videos
-Responsive design for desktop and mobile devices Installation
+User is set as const, wont include auth in this project Responsive design for desktop and mobile devices Installation